nipraxis/textbook/pages/the_problem.md

 In this course, we teach two things:

-1. how to work with functional MRI data.
+1. Working with brain imaging data.
-1. functional MRI methods;
+2. Principles of analysis methods.

-The second topic is obvious and familiar to those of you working in functional FMRI.
-Of course you need to know how the methods work.
-But what is this first thing — *how to work with* functional MRI data?
+The second topic is obvious and familiar to those of you working in brain imaging.
+Of course you need to know how the principles of the analysis.
+But what is this first thing — *working with* brain imaging data?
 Isn't this the same thing?
 Why is it *first*?
 Doesn't theory come before practice?

 To answer those questions, we need to talk about *the problem*.

 ## The problem

-Functional MRI is really hard to learn and teach.
+Brain imaging analysis is hard to learn and teach.
 For those of us who have tried to learn it, and teach it, this won't be controversial — this is our experience.
 But some of you are starting to learn, or starting to teach, and you may need to be convinced.

 The difficulty is not surprising.
 At a superficial level, the neuroimaging researcher needs more than a passing knowledge of many fields, from many